DFKI-NLP/tohyve-services/machine_translator/README.md

 **English to German: ~ 0.233 secs**

-N.B: These number depends of sentence length.
+N.B: These number depends on sentence length.

-We calculate average from 20 german sentences and 20 english sentences.
+We calculate the average from 20 German sentences and 20 English sentences.

-Convert these german sentences to english: ( ~ 0.37 secs )
+Convert these German sentences to English:

 ```
 "Die Sonne geht im Osten auf und malt ein goldenes Bild auf den Himmel.",